michael2012z/BitBible/markdown/KJV/files/Job.md

 8. For enquire, I pray thee, of the former age, and prepare thyself to the search of their fathers:

-9. (For we are but of yesterday, and know nothing, because our days upon earth are a shadow:)nothing: Heb. not
+9. (For we are but of yesterday, and know nothing, because our days upon earth are a shadow:)

 10. Shall not they teach thee, and tell thee, and utter words out of their heart?